GautamGupta/bb-legacy-plugins/freshly-baked-cookies/trunk/readme.txt

 Allows bbPress 0.9 to use WordPress 2.7 or 2.8 cookies during stand-alone (simple) integration.

-This plugin is very alpha and has only been tested on a very basic setup.
-It should be safe to use as it doesn't change any data.
+This plugin is very alpha and has only been tested on a very basic setup, however it should be safe to try as it doesn't change any data.

 It can only be used on stand-alone (simple) integration, not "deep" or "full" integration.

+NOTE: you cannot downgrade from bbPress to 1.0 to 0.9 without converting database, this plugin does NOT do that for you.

 == Installation ==